Flow Network based Generative Models for Non-Iterative Diverse Candidate Generation: Approximating Flow Network generative models with a TD-like objective

 \subsection{Flow Networks}

+In this section we propose the Generative Flow Network framework, or GFlowNet, which enables us to learn policies such that $p(x)\propto R(x)$ when sampled.
+We first discuss why existing methods are inadequate, and then show how we can use the metaphor of flows, sinks and sources, to construct adequate policies.
+We then show that such policies can be learned via a flow-matching objective.

-In the bijective case, one can think of the sequential generation of one $x$ as an episode in a tree-structured deterministic MDP, where all leaves $x$ are terminal states (with reward $R(x)$) and the root is initial state $s_0$.
-Interestingly, in such a case one can express the pseudo-value of a state $V(s)$ as the sum of all the rewards of the descendants of $s$ \citep{buesing2019approximate}.
+With existing methods in the bijective case, one can think of the sequential generation of one $x$ as an episode in a tree-structured deterministic MDP, where all leaves $x$ are terminal states (with reward $R(x)$) and the root is initial state $s_0$.
+Interestingly, in such a case one can express the pseudo-value of a state $\rsum(s)$ as the sum of all the rewards of the descendants of $s$ \citep{buesing2019approximate}.

-In the surjective case, constructing $\pi(x)\approx R(x)/Z$ as per~\citet{buesing2019approximate}, or even via an autoregressive method \citep{nash2019autoregressive,shi2021masked} has a particular problem: as shown below, if multiple action sequences $\vec{a}$ lead to a final state $x$, then a serious bias can be introduced in the generative probabilities.
+In the non-injective case, these methods are inadequate.
+Constructing $\pi(\tau)\approx R(\tau)/Z$, e.g. as per~\citet{buesing2019approximate}, MaxEnt RL~\citep{haarnoja2017reinforcement}, or via an autoregressive method \citep{nash2019autoregressive,shi2021masked} has a particular problem as shown below: if multiple action sequences $\vec{a}$ (i.e. multiple trajectories $\tau$) lead to a final state $x$, then a serious bias can be introduced in the generative probabilities.
 Let us denote $\vec{a}+\vec{b}$ as the concatenation of the two sequences of actions $\vec{a}$ and $\vec{b}$, and by extension $s + \vec{b}$ the state reached by applying the actions in $\vec{b}$ from state $s$.